-SUBR's online/distance degree programs are initiated by notifying the Commission on Colleges-Southern Association of Colleges and Schools (COC-SACS) to request an evaluation of an offering as a major or substantive change.
-Accordingly, SUBR will further comply with any and all additional accreditation requirements and/or standards imposed on its colleges, schools and departments for online/distance course delivery.
+SUBR's online/distance degree programs are initiated by notifying the Southern Association of Colleges and Schools - Commission on Colleges (SACSCOC) to request an evaluation of an offering as a major or substantive change.
+Accordingly, SUBR complies with any and all additional accreditation requirements and/or standards imposed on its colleges, schools and departments for online/distance course delivery.